I’ve probably said it a thousand times, but it’s always a good time to start exercising!

 4. Make it a habit!

 If after a month you suddenly realize it’s hard to imagine going days without exercising anymore, then you’ve made it!
 Once you make exercising a habit it becomes really difficult to give up.
 This has been confirmed by a recent study that found that replacing an unhealthy behaviour with a new healthy habit helps in maintaining it long term.
+Some new habbits would help you with that, for example, keep your garment always prepared, so it is easier to plan your gym trip.
+Wear comfortable clothes, and try to find out more how about quality of your clothes, for example learn more about properties of denim as well as organic sustainable sportswear.
+Everything what makes you feel better and healthier would work!

 So if you followed my directions I know you already warmed up earlier at the start of the post.
 Now it’s time to start exercising.
 Yes, right now!